Join the PSU Financial Aid Team!

 Marketing Coordination – The Office of Environmental Sustainability (OES) is looking for a student worker with skills in marketing to help promote the many sustainability efforts underway at Plymouth State University.
 The work will include assisting OES staff in the development and implementation of a marketing plan for OES that improves knowledge of our efforts among the PSU community of students, staff, and faculty, and other duties as assigned relating to public relations efforts.
 OES is an active group of students, staff, and faculty working to improve the PSU community’s relationship with the environment in diverse ways, and we work with many students to create a positive and productive working environment that enables students to develop their professional skills by working on projects essential to the University.
 This position is available through work-study funding.
 Please contact firstname.lastname@example.org to express your interest in this position, which will be open until filled.

-Please contact Brian at email@example.com to express your interest in a position, which will be open until filled.
+Please contact Brian at email@example.com to express your interest in any of these positions, which will be open until filled.

-For more information on sustainability at Plymouth State University visit www.plymouth.edu/sustainability
+For more information on sustainability at Plymouth State University visit ww.plymouth.edu/sustainability

 REDWOOD STUDENT COACH POSITION

 Do you enjoy getting to know your peers and providing guidance for their journey at PSU?
 The Redwood student coach position will help you to achieve this goal.
 You will develop your professional skills, your communication skills, and prepare you for the workforce.

 - Last two semesters at least a 3.0 GPA or higher